plewis/plewis.github.io/phylogenetics/lab-ape.md

 {% endcomment %}

 {% comment %}
-> :thinking: The <tt>corBrownian</tt> function specified for the correlation in the gls command comes from the APE package.
-What does <tt>corBrownian</tt> do?
+> :thinking: The `corBrownian` function specified for the correlation in the gls command comes from the APE package.
+What does `corBrownian` do?
 You might want to check out the excellent [APE manual](https://cran.r-project.org/web/packages/ape/ape.pdf)

 it computes the variance-covariance matrix from the tree t assuming a Brownian motion model

-> :thinking: In <tt>corBrownian(1,t)</tt>, t is the tree, but what do you think the 1 signifies?
+> :thinking: In `corBrownian(1,t)`, t is the tree, but what do you think the 1 signifies?

 It is the variance per unit time for the Brownian motion model
 {% endcomment %}

 ### Using Pagel's lambda to modify the variance-covariance matrix

 The caper package allows you to specify a value for Pagel's lambda, so let's specify 0.0.
-This will have the effect of removing the information provided by the phylogeny so that our subsequent PGLS analysis will be just a naive least squares regression (i.e. without the "generalized" part).
+This will have the effect of removing the information provided by the phylogeny so that our subsequent PGLS analysis will be just a naïve least squares regression (i.e. without the "generalized" part).
 By default, caper sets the lower bound for lambda to 0.000001, so if we want it to use exactly 0.0, we need to reset the bounds too.

     m0 <- pgls(Y ~ X, data=comp.data, lambda=0.0, bounds=list(lambda=c(0,1)))
     m0$Vt
     summary(m0)

-> :thinking: Is the variance-covariance matrix used consistent with no phylogenetic information?
-Briefly explain why (or why not).
+> :thinking: Which elements of the variance-covariance matrix tell you that this matrix represents no phylogenetic information?

 {% comment %}
-Yes, it is consistent with a star tree.
-The only non-zero entries are variances.
-All covariances are zero.
+The fact that the off-diagonal elements are all zero meana that no two lineages share any of their history.
 {% endcomment %}

 ### Plot both regression lines and the data